jkrug/cache/README.md

 ```

 But this means, that for each product in the list, you would create a new manufacturer object,
-load all it's values from the database, and execute the getIconUrl method on it.
+load all its values from the database, and execute the `getIconUrl` method on it.
 You would do that in every case.
 Even if you did all that for the same manufacturer in exactly the product before.

 Here you could also use the container class to keep the data, once you've calculated the url for a manufacturer: